 PS3 games are currently the cheapest they’ll ever be.
-But some will start to increase in value before others.
+But some will start to increase in value before others, including rare PS3 games and collectors editions.
 Here are a few to pick up right now.

-If you’re a retro game collector, now is the time to buy Playstation 3 games.
+If you’re a retro game collector, now is the time to buy rare Playstation 3 games.
+Or any PS3 games, really.
 If you just like playing games without wasting a bunch of money (ghetto gaming), now is still the time to buy Playstation 3 games.
 As of this writing, PS3 games are most likely as cheap as they’re ever going to be and it may be your last chance to grow your collection before prices inevitably go through the roof.

 We just watched this happen with PS2 games.
 (See the article The Price of PS2 Games is Exploding.)
 If you had ambitions of building your Playstation 2 collection before the Pandemic, but weren’t able to get around to it, you’ve probably missed the boat.
 Although there are still plenty of people willing to pay current prices for PS2 classics, even though their cost has spiked artificially.